uidaholib/base-digital-collections-template/pages/about.md

 To address these intriguing albeit ambitious questions you're invited to take a journey through a series of talks and performances, exhibits and readings, interactive discussions and experiences that occurred throughout the Fall and Spring semesters of 2011-12.
 Our Humanities Exploration will draw from the university - its students and faculty - to help inform and celebrate the university - its students and faculty - and beyond.
 Let's see what awaits.
 I'm honored to be your guide.

 {% endcapture %}
-{% include feature/blockquote.html quote=quote speaker="Rodney Frey, Distinguished Humanities Professor" %}
+{% include feature/blockquote.html text=quote speaker="Rodney Frey, Distinguished Humanities Professor" %}

 ## A Digital Collection of Events